 The purpose of the sports grant aid scheme is to provide financial support to help athletes, coaches and sports clubs from the Armagh City, Banbridge and Craigavon Borough Council area to attain their full potential.
 To be eligible, clubs or individuals are required to affiliate to the Armagh, Banbridge & Craigavon Sports Forum.

 Club Development Grants

 Club Development Grants focus on increasing the quality of provision by local sports clubs and improving their operation.
-Clubs may apply for three of the four elements in one financial year.
 The elements are: